How Dima's Radar Works

 Format Rarity

-Live band vs. DJ set, 360 immersive vs. standard stage, once-in-a-city vs. touring circuit.
+Live band vs. DJ set, 360° immersive vs. standard stage, one-off vs. annual touring circuit.
+Rewards the thing that won't come back around.

 Lineup Strength

 Headliner caliber and support quality.
-Multi-act bills with complementary artists score higher.
+Multi-act bills with complementary artists beat a single name with a filler opener.

 Value for Money

-Ticket price vs. total experience.
-Free events score high. $200 arena seats score low unless the act is legendary.
+Ticket price against the whole experience.
+Free and membership-included events score high; $200 arena seats score low unless the act is legendary.

 Events fit into a personal energy cadence — balancing high-intensity catharsis with recovery and family time.